mailpoet/mailpoet/readme.txt

 Trusted by 300,000 WordPress websites since 2011.

-**New!** Our Premium is now free for sites with 1,000 subscribers or less.
+**New!** Our Premium is now free for sites with 1,000 subscribers or fewer.

 [Visit our website to see the templates or try the demo](https://www.mailpoet.com/)